slogemann1/aerozine/config-doc.md

     "ipv6": false
 }
 ```

+### Never Exit
+The never_exit flag in settings should primarily be used when debugging your settings.
+Its
+intended purpose is to display warnings instead of quitting in order to quickly find all problems.
+If enabled, this flag causes the following error cases to be shown as warnings:
+    - Two config files were found in the same directory (The first one is used)
+    - Directories could not be found / opened while finding files (These are skipped)
+    - Files can not be read into memory (These are skipped and with every request for their data this is retried)

 ## Config Files
 These files are used to describe the specific configuration of the files in